A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Experiments

 \subsection{Improvement of Classification Performance}

-This experiment evaluates the ability of a generative model $\mathcal{M}$ to improve classification performance, where $\mathcal{M}$ represents one of the aforementioned models.
-Initially, $\mathcal{M}$ synthesizes minority samples with the aim of nullifying the imbalance in a portion of the input dataset.
+This experiment evaluates the ability of a generative model $\mathcal{M}$ to improve classification performance.
+In this test we also included three popular oversampling techniques: SMOTE \cite{jair2002}, ADASYN \cite{ijcnn2008} and k-Means SMOTE \cite{is2018b}.
+Initially, $\mathcal{M}$ synthesizes minority samples in order to nullify the imbalance in a portion of the input dataset.
 Next, a classifier $\mathcal{P}$ is trained on the balanced portion and tested on the imbalanced one.

-The classification performance was evaluated by using two well-established measures: the $F1$ score and Balanced Accuracy $B_{ac}$.
-The former is defined as the harmonic mean of Precision $P$ and Recall $R$, computed by the formula:
+The classification performance was evaluated by using two well-established measures: the $F1$ score (micro variant for the multi-class datasets) and Balanced Accuracy $B_{ac}$.
+The former is defined as the harmonic mean of Precision $P$ and Recall $R$, namely $F1=2PR/(P+R)$, whereas the latter is the average of Recall obtained on each involved class.

-On the other hand, Balanced Accuracy is the average of Recall obtained on each involved class.
-It is one of the most common evaluation measures in both binary and multi-class classification tasks with imbalanced data.

-The values of $F1$ and $B_{ac}$ were validated by applying the standard 5-fold cross validation (CV) process of Fig. \ref{fig:exp-os}.
+The values of $F1$ and $B_{ac}$ were validated by applying 5-fold cross validation, as illustrated in Fig. \ref{fig:exp-os}.
 At each CV iteration, $\mathcal{M}$ was trained on 4 out of the 5 folds; then, it was used to establish balance in these 4 folds by synthesizing the necessary number of samples from each minority class.
-The classifier $\mathcal{P}$ was subsequently trained on the balanced 4 folds, and its effectiveness was measured on the fifth fold.
-The final $F1$ and $B_{ac}$ values derived by computing the average from all CV iterations.
+The classifier $\mathcal{P}$ was subsequently trained on the four balanced folds, and tested on the fifth one.
+As mentioned earlier, the clustering step and the pre-training phase of the two auxiliary classifiers $\clfqy$ and $\clfqu$ take place inside the training process of \ganname{} using the same training examples, to prevent information leakage from the training to the test set.

-Regarding $\mathcal{P}$, we employed three popular predictors: i) a Mutlilayer Perceptron (MLP) with two hidden layers of 128 neurons and $\relu$ activation, ii) the XGBoost classifier and iii) a Random Forest with 50 estimators and no limitation in the maximum tree depth.
+Regarding $\mathcal{P}$, we employed three predictors: i) XGBoost (XGB), which is among the strongest tabular data classifiers, ii) a Mutlilayer Perceptron (MLP) with two hidden layers of 128 neurons and $\relu$ activation, and iii) a Random Forest (RF) with 50 estimators unbounded maximum tree depth.